Datasilk/Saber/README.md

 > Note: The relative path to all files are case-sensitive

 #### Template Web Pages
 You can create a template web page (e.g. `https://yoursite.com/support/template`) and design the template page to be used as a starting point when creating new sub-pages.
-When navigating to a new URL (e.g. `https://yoursite.com/support/my-new-page`, if the template URL exists within the same path (e.g. `https://yoursite.com/support/template`), the new URL's web page will copy the design & content of the template URL's web page.
+When navigating to a new URL within your website (e.g. `https://yoursite.com/support/my-new-page`), Saber will copy & load the design & content from the associated template web page when the URL is accessed for the first time.
 This is useful when managing complex websites such as a wiki, blog, or storefront.

 #### Include Vendor Plugins
-Use *mustache* variables to load a custom vendor plugin within your web page
+Use *mustache* variables to load a custom vendor plugin within your web page.

 For example:

 ```
-{{page-list path:"blog", length:"4"}}
+{{page-list (path:"blog", length:"4")}}
 ```
 The above example will display a list of blog pages that exists within your website.